10 Things They Don't Tell You About Having A Baby

 Ask to speak to lactation consultant, unless you have a good nurse.
-My nurse was extremely rough and breastfeeding was painful and left me bruised.
+My nurse was extremely rough and breastfeeding was painful and left me bruised and frustrated.
 (Breastfeeding done right should not hurt!).
 I left the hospital with a nipple shield and gave up breastfeeding after 2 weeks, due to the stress and frustration it was causing my son and I. Despite the troubles with breastfeeding I now pump so my son can still be exclusively on breast milk.

 10.)
 You could get hemorrhoids